-- 6. (1) Without prejudice to the performance of any function required or authorised under any other enactment, it is the duty of any public authority in St Helena, when preparing any policy, plan or programme, the implementation of which may cause or lead to the causing of significant environmental effects, to have regard to the objectives in section 4 and the principles in section 5. - (2) A public authority shall also seek to integrate long-term and short-term environmental considerations into its decision-making processes, having regard to the objectives in section 4 and the principles in section 5.
+6. (1) Without prejudice to the performance of any function required or authorised under any other enactment, it is the duty of any public authority in St Helena, when preparing any policy, plan or programme, the implementation of which may cause or lead to the causing This e-version of the text is not authoritative for use in court.

+of significant environmental effects, to have regard to the objectives in section 4 and the principles in section 5.

+(2) A public authority shall also seek to integrate long-term and short-term environmental considerations into its decision-making processes, having regard to the objectives in section 4 and the principles in section 5.